-It’s common for new mothers to suﬀer from postnatal mental illness, but only half receive the treatment they need.
-This can be fixed with some simple and low-cost changes to our health system.
+It’s common for new mothers to suffer from postnatal mental illness, but only half receive the treatment they need.
+We are campaigning to change that.

 We surveyed 1,000 women who had recently had a baby and found that half had had a mental health or emotional problem postnatally or during pregnancy.

-Of these women, nearly half hadn’t had their problem identified by a health professional and hadn’t received any help or treatment.
+- Nearly half hadn’t had their problem identified by a health professional and hadn’t received any treatment.

 We think all new mothers with a mental health problem should get the treatment or support they need.
 The first step is making sure that they get the problem identified and diagnosed by a health professional.